Eliku13/Linux-OS-Coursework/docs/Week2.md

 1. Create a performance testing plan describing your remote monitoring methodology and testing approach The Ubuntu server is running on Oracle VirtualBox for this project.
 The performance testing will be done by a local and remote monitor.
 I will log into the VirtualBox-virtualized Ubuntu VM from a separate workstation VM via SSH.
 This lets me see system performance as commands and tasks all run on the server at the same time To create a performance testing, I will execute commands to check the performance of the VM when it is idle (not having any workloads) with top, free -h, and df -h (CPU usage, available memory, and disk space respectively).
 I will also use ping to check the network responsiveness between workstation vm and the server vm.
 Once the baseline is established, I will stress the system by installing packages or running updates to see if there is any changes via SSH.
 The strategy enables me to monitor the desktop performance level of Ubuntu VM on Oracle VirtualBox and keep the server responsive during regular and remote monitoring.
 ------------------------------------------------------------------------------------------------------------------------------
-2. Security Configuration Checklist covering SSH hardening, firewall configuration, mandatory access control, automatic updates, user privilege management, and network security
+2. Security Configuration Checklist for SSH hardening, firewall configuration, MAC, auto update, user privilege, and network security.
--	✓ SSH Hardening :
-Root login disabled in SSH server configuration.
-Enabled key-based authentication instead of passwords.
-Optionally changed the SSH port from 22 to a custom port.
-I restarted SSH service to apply changes (sudo systemctl restart sshd).
+In the SSH server configuration, root login is disabled.
+Used keys for authentication in place of passwords.
+Changed SSH port from 22 to a custom port (Optional).
+I restarted the SSH service to apply changes (sudo systemctl restart sshd).

--	✓ Firewall Configuration (UFW)
-Enable the firewall by using the command: sudo ufw enable.
-Only allow ports that are required (e.g., SSH and web services if needed Allow SSH on UFW firewall - sudo ufw allow 22.
-Denied all other incoming connections by default.
-I checked the rules using sudo ufw status.
+To enable the firewall, use the command: sudo ufw enable.
+Did you make sure to allow only the ports required (eg. SSH and web service if needed Allow SSH on UFW firewall – sudo ufw allow 22.
+Deny all other incoming connections by default I checked the rules using sudo ufw status.

--	✓ Mandatory Access Control (MAC) – AppArmor
-Confirmed AppArmor is active on Ubuntu (sudo aa-status).
-I ensured that essential components such as SSH and system applications were in enforce mode.
-Kept AppArmor profiles updated through system updates.
+✓ Mandatory Access Control (MAC) – AppArmor Check AppArmor is active on Ubuntu (sudo aa-status).
+I made sure that the important components SSH and system applications were in enforce mode.
+AppArmor profiles modified through system updates.

--	✓ Automatic Updates
-Installed and enabled unattended upgrades: sudo apt install unattended-upgrades sudo dpkg-reconfigure unattended-upgrades
-Ensured security updates are applied automatically in the background
+Automatic Updates .
+Installed and enabled unattended upgrades: sudo apt install unattended-upgrades sudo dpkg-reconfigure unattended-upgrades Ensured security updates are applied to your server automatically in the background.

--	✓ User Privilege Management
-Disabled direct root login.
-Used sudo for administrative commands.
-Ensured users only have the minimum permissions required.
-Checked sudoers file to prevent privilege escalation.
--	✓ Network Security
+User access control to restrict this important feature.
+Used ‘sudo’ for admin commands.
+Users only have the minimum rights they require.
+I checked the sudoers file for escalations.

-Disabled unused services to reduce attack surface Checked open ports using sudo netstat -tuln or ss -tuln Ensured only essential network traffic is allowed through the VirtualBox adapters Enabled firewall logging for suspicious network activity
+I disabled all the services which are not in use.
+It helped me to reduce attack surface significantly.
+I also made use of sudo netstat -tuln or ss -tuln to check for open ports.
+Finally, limited VirtualBox adapters to only essential network traffic.
+I enabled the firewall logging to catch any suspicious traffic.

 ------------------------------------------------------------------------------------------------------------------------------
 3. Threat Model identifying at least 3 specific security threats with mitigation strategies